-Matt Stalzer is a creative performer and teacher who brings great passion for music into every lesson.
+Matt Stalzer (he/him) is a creative performer and teacher who brings great passion for music into every lesson.
 A native of McLean, Virginia, Matt began his musical studies at the age of 4 at the Levine School in Washington D.C.
 From an early age, he showed a great love for the flute, making his performance debut at the John F. Kennedy Center for the Performing Arts at the age of 8.
 Matt earned his Bachelor of Music degree with honor from Shenandoah Conservatory, where he studied with Jonathan Snowden, former principal flute of the London Philharmonic Orchestra.
 He completed his Master of Music degree at Northwestern University, where he studied with John Thorne, Jennifer Gunn, and Alyce Johnson.
 Throughout his career, Matt has had the opportunity to perform in numerous masterclasses, including a recent class taught by Stefán Höskuldsson of the Chicago Symphony Orchestra.